johnpapa/vscode-peacock/README.md

 Inspiration comes in many forms.
 These folks and teams have contributed either through ideas, issues, pull requests, or guidance.
 Thank you!

+- the VS Code team and their incredibly [helpful guide for creating extensions](https://code.visualstudio.com/api/get-started/your-first-extension?wt.mc_id=devto-blog-jopapa)
 - [@josephrexme](https://twitter.com/josephrexme) for the name and icon for Peacock from [@musicfuel](https://twitter.com/musicfuel)
 - [@codebeast](https://twitter.com/codebeast) for the CLI suggestions
 - [@\_clarkio](https://twitter.com/_clarkio) and [@burkeholland](https://twitter.com/burkeholland) for several issues/ideas
 - [@kushalpanda](https://twitter.com/kushalpanda) for the HTML color name support
 - Implemented reset for each settings that isn't selected (by <https://github.com/souzara>)
-- the VS Code team and their incredibly [helpful guide for creating extensions](https://code.visualstudio.com/api/get-started/your-first-extension?wt.mc_id=devto-blog-jopapa)
+- [@samjulien](https://twitter.com/samjulien) for the user-defined named preferred colors idea

 ![Sketchnote](./resources/peacock-sketchnote.png)